 - Senior leaders/governors looking at the data and identifying area for focus

 - Maths cluster meetings, termly.

-- Half termly SLT meetings to meet and discuss books and planning
+- Termly SLT meetings to meet and discuss books and planning

 - Staff meeting/INSET time as applicable

 - Maths leads – continue to have links with Maths Hub 2 year programme (Sep 2018- July 2020) which included termly meetings and observations of mastery within other schools; support within own school.
 Regular TA meeting.